Platelet-Rich Plasma (PRP) Treatment in Singapore

 Cost of PRP Therapy in Singapore

-The cost of PRP injections in Singapore varies depending on the treatment area and the number of sessions required.
-The estimated cost is:
+The price of a PRP injection in Singapore varies depending on the treatment area and the number of sessions required.
+Below is the estimated cost of PRP treatment at our clinic:

 | Treatment | Estimated Cost (SGD) |